-I won a 2020 Higher Education Media Fellowship from the WW Foundation.
+I won a 2020 Higher Education Media Fellowship from the Institute for Citizens & Scholars.
 I won a 2020 Dateline Award for best online feature from the D.C.
 Chapter of the Society of Professional Journalists.
 I was named a national finalist for feature writing by the 2019 Education Writers Association National Awards for Education Reporting.
 I was a 2018 fellow of the National Press Foundation and won the 2015 David W. Miller Award for Young Journalists.

 Previously, I covered labor policy, work culture and jobs data for U.S. News & World Report.
 I've also written for The Chronicle of Higher Education, Slate, The Chronicle of Philanthropy, The Hustle, Washington Post Express, Sauce Magazine, Narratively, and Town & Style St. Louis Magazine, where I worked as managing editor.